nasa/Common-Metadata-Repository/schemas/resources/schemas/grid/v0.0.1/search.md

 #### <a name="retrieving-all-revisions-of-a-grid"></a> Retrieving All Revisions of a Grid

-In addition to retrieving the latest revision for a grid parameter search, it is possible to return all revisions, including tombstone (deletion marker) revisions, by passing in `all_revisions=true` with the URL parameters.
+In addition to retrieving the latest revision for a Grid parameter search, it is possible to return all revisions, including tombstone (deletion marker) revisions, by passing in `all_revisions=true` with the URL parameters.
 The reference, JSON, and UMM JSON response formats are supported for all revision searches.
 References to tombstone revisions do not include the `location` tag and include an additional tag, `deleted`, which always has content of "true".

     curl "%CMR-ENDPOINT%/grids.xml?concept_id=GRD1200442373-PROV1&all_revisions=true"